barweiss45/barweiss45.github.io/_posts/2024-08-07-Linux---BASH-scripting-Basics.md

 ## Sed Command

 `sed`, short for "stream editor," is another powerful tool in Unix/Linux for parsing and transforming text.
 It's particularly useful for substitution, deletion, and insertion of text in a non-interactive manner.

-### Basic Syntax and Usage
+### Basic Syntax and Usage of `sed`

 The basic syntax for `sed` is:

 ```bash
 sed 'command' file
 ```

 - **`command`**: Specifies the action `sed` should take on the input.

 ### Basic Substitution

 #### Substituting Text

 To replace "foo" with "bar" in a file:

 ```bash
 sed 's/foo/bar/' file.txt
 ```

 - `s`: Stands for "substitute."
 - `foo`: The search pattern.
 - `bar`: The replacement string.

 #### Global Substitution

 To replace all occurrences of "foo" with "bar" in each line:

 ```bash
 sed 's/foo/bar/g' file.txt
 ```

 - `g`: Stands for "global," meaning all occurrences in the line.

 ### Using `-i` with a Backup Suffix and In-place Editing

 To make `sed` automatically create a backup file before editing, you can use the `-i` (in-place) option with an optional backup suffix.
 This suffix is appended to the original filename, creating a backup of the file before any changes are made.

 The syntax for using `sed` with a backup suffix is:

 ```bash
 sed -i.bak 's/pattern/replacement/g' file.txt
 ```

 - `-i.bak`: The `-i` option enables in-place editing, and `.bak` is the backup suffix.
 - `file.txt.bak`: The original file is backed up with this name.

 #### In-place Editing

 To modify the original file directly, use the `-i` option:

 ```bash
 sed -i 's/foo/bar/g' file.txt
 ```

 This command replaces "foo" with "bar" in the file `file.txt` and saves the changes.

 #### About Automatic Backup